-Here are some welcome messages from the 16th Annual BC Natural Resources Forum.
+Here are some welcome messages for the 17th Annual BC Natural Resources Forum.

 Premier of British Columbia

 As Premier of British Columbia, I am pleased to welcome everyone to the 17th annual BC Natural Resources Forum.